 - What times of day employees are expected to be available

 Not only will a solid, documented remote work policy help your current remote employees, but it will also help future employees who want to work remotely.
 Having expectations and policies laid out clearly prevents confusion and the appearance of favoritism if only some positions are eligible for working from home.

 Read Creating Compassionate but Effective Remote Work Policies to learn more.

 Implement Tools to Aid Remote Team Management

-Remote work may be new to you and your team, but it has been on the rise since 2005.
-That means a variety of tools have come out to help with remote team management by fostering effective communication and collaboration.
+Remote working may be new to you and your team members, but it has been on the rise since 2005.
+That means a variety of tools have come out to help with managing remote employees by fostering effective communication and collaboration.